-- Blue ZonesThis indicates there is a 1% chance of floods in a year or at least once every 100 years in this zone.
+- Blue ZonesThis indicates there is a 1% chance of flooding every year in this zone.
 Despite the numbers, the FEMA considers these areas as high-risk and homeowners are encouraged to take precautionary measures to flood-proof their homes.

 - Orange ZonesIn this zone, there is a 2% chance of flooding or once every 500 years.
 The flood insurance rates for these areas are typically lower because they are not considered as high-risk compared to blue zones.